-“You can find lower prices online or for pennies at your local thrift store,” said Stephanie Nelson, The Coupon Mom, who has conducted extensive research on wholesale clubs.
+“You can find lower prices online or for pennies at your local thrift store,” said Stephanie Nelson of The Coupon Mom who has conducted extensive research on wholesale clubs.

 Costco Wholesale offers condiments in bulk sizes, but bigger isn’t always better.
 After all, if you’re not getting through your tub of mayonnaise before it expires, you’re losing money.

 “Unless you are entertaining, pay a lower cost overall by buying sale-priced condiments at the supermarket, with coupons that are frequently available on these items,” Nelson said.

 Every good party host knows the importance of having enough napkins to go around, but Costco deals on these items aren’t always the best in town.
 Nelson said you can pick up sale-priced paper towels, toilet paper, napkins and tissues for less at supermarkets or big-box stores like Walmart and Target — and that’s before coupons.

 Unless you have a large family that loves milk, chances are this purchase will go bad before you have a chance to finish it.
 The store also sells a wide variety of alt-milks, including almond, macadamia, oat, and coconut, all of which are likely too big for comfort.

 Flour has a limited shelf life so it’s not something you should buy in bulk, according to Eat This, Not That.
 If you do decide to go big, consult U.S. Flour or another organization that provides tutorials on how to safely store flour in bulk.